hyphenzero/catalyst-theme/README.md

 "editor.bracketPairColorization.enabled": false,
 ```

-2. There is a second theme in this extension called **Tailwind Catalyst - Colored Status Bar**.
-Try it out, see if you prefer it.
+2. Want to spice up your Status Bar?
+Try enabling **Tailwind Catalyst - Colored Status Bar** as your color theme, and see if you prefer it.

+3. Enjoy!